ChitambarLab/SignalingDimension.jl/docs/src/certifying_signaling_dimension.md

 # Certifying Signaling Dimension

+It is difficult to determine the signaling dimension in general cases, however, the methods described below assist this certification process by finding upper and lower bounds of the signaling dimension.

 ## Bounds

 In most cases, it is not feasible to compute the exact signaling of a channel, however,